 The pioneers of the Renaissance nude are for example the painter Masaccio and the sculptor Donatello, who manage to impose classicism thanks to their particular talent with purely classical motifs in Christian contexts without contradicting the basic feelings that the work should convey.

-The nude in Art Renaissance is adopting various sources according to the tastes of the courts for which artists work.
+The Nude Painting in Art Renaissance is adopting various sources according to the tastes of the courts for which artists work.
 The courtly character of much of Renaissance production conditions the interpretation of the classical nude.
 Values are beginning to be adopted in these Italian courts with a taste for Platonic philosophy, Christian symbolism, mixed with pagan ones.
 This is directly reflected in the pictorial compositions bringing together numerous nudes inspired by antiquity and which also take on many symbolic and allegorical meanings.

-The Birth of Venus (1484).
 Tempera on canvas, 184.5 x 285.5 cm, Uffizi, Florence

-Splendor of the Nude
+Nudity in Renaissance: Splendor of the Nude

 In the final stage of the Renaissance, he passed in a splendid way to Baroque Art which is not exclusively an Italian art.
 Italy, is the main reference point, the classicist values spread throughout Europe and the great masters come from both the North and the South.

-Venus recreating herself with Love and Music", by Titian
+Venus recreating herself with Love and Music

 In the Baroque, the classical nude reaches the maximum degree of expressiveness, it is the Venetian artists of the 16th century who mark the climax of the full Renaissance.
 At this maximum point we can name great artists from Venice such as Titian, Veronese and Tintoretto, it is the three of them who manage to express the main premises of the classical nude, achieving it as a harmonic unit.
 From the extraction of form rather than from the scrupulous aberration of nature.